ksurajsingh/ksurajsingh.github.io/dsa/dsa/codingNinja/doneMilestone2/chunin.md

 \# write code for the following as a practise

-1. where i is and you store the value of i in a new string and decrement i
+1. where i is n and you store the value of i in a new string and decrement i

 2. where i is 0 and keeps incrementing till less than str.length. and prepends every character it find ,
 ```java